This blog post was updated on 20 October 2021.

-What many people do not realise, however, is that there are various forms of Chinese, spoken in more countries than you might expect.
+What many people do not realise, however, is that there are various forms of written and spoken Chinese, in more countries than you might expect.

 The aim of this blog post is to clarify the geographical distribution of Chinese speakers and the differences in their use of the Chinese language.